-Two additional fixed Virtual electronic screening sites were installed in 2015 and 2016 at the US13 Blackbird weigh station and N/B SR1 in Townsend.
+Three additional fixed Virtual electronic screening sites were installed in 2015 and 2016 at the US13 Blackbird weigh station, N/B SR1 in Townsend, and Warwick Rd in Middletown.
 A portable electronic screening trailer was also purchased in 2016.
 These systems are maintained and supported by Intelligent Imaging Systems.

-Program Activities: Describe any actions that will be taken to implement full participation in PRISM.
-N/A how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting. $N\!/\!A$
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.

+N/A

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.